 CFB decryption can be done in parallel.
 You can take separate sections of an encrypted message/file and decrypt them independently.

 The protection provided by CFB is intrinsic.
 It becomes an essential part of the protocol.
 If it is implemented incorrectly it will not interoperate with correct implementations.
 Contrast this with schemes that only check for modification and do nothing to prevent it in the first place3).

 OpenPGP has multiple implementations in common use.
 So a user of OpenPGP can be sure of CFB protection.
 The user of a system that merely checks for modification can not be entirely sure that the check is currently protective.
 Message modification is very rare.
 A broken check might not be noticed for a long time.

-The EFAIL vunerability is an excellent example of this.
+The EFAIL vulnerability is an excellent example of this.
 It involved the modification of OpenPGP formatted messages.
 It turned out that some email clients were sending these modified messages to an an interpreter that leaked data (HTML) after decrypting them.
-The clients in question were ignoring the OpenPGP provided modification check (MDC).
+The clients in question were ignoring the warning from the OpenPGP provided modification detection check (MDC).
 CFB contributed significantly to the difficulty and impracticality of the attack.